 Phew!
 How do I get started and where do I send my stuff?
-Note a slight shift in our process for new play submissions: starting with a sample, which will help us respond to you sooner.
-Please share a recent play with New Play Advocate Sonya Sobieski at firstname.lastname@example.org.
+We start with a sample, because it helps us respond to you sooner.
+Please share a recent play with New Play Advocate Sonya Sobieski at firstname.lastname@example.org — full-length works only, please.
 Submit the full play, but in your cover note, please tell us what juicy 20 pages you’d like us to read first (and be sure to include a bio or resume).
 And we can go from there.

 Directors, designers and actors: please send resumes/headshots to Susan at this address.
 Real mail is fun!

 Susan Bernfield, Artistic Director/Producer